Frequently Asked Questions

 X{6}

 (6 digits)This simple format facilitates integration with international telephone systems.
 However, thorough validation is still crucial to ensure data integrity.
-You should always validate user-provided phone numbers to prevent errors and ensure compatibility with your systems.
+Always validate user-provided phone numbers to prevent errors and ensure compatibility with your systems.

 Number Types, Formats, and Examples